-Sharkwater Extinction – Rob Stewart – Diatribe / D Films
+Sharkwater Extinction – Rob Stewart – Amazon / D Films

 A thrilling and inspiring documentary adventure to save the world’s greatest predator – the shark.
 Discovering that sharks are being hunted to extinction, and with them the destruction of our life support system – biologist, activist and filmmaker Rob Stewart embarks on a dangerous quest to stop the slaughter.
 Following the sharks – and the money – into the elusive pirate fishing industry, Stewart uncovers a multi-billion dollar scandal that makes us all accomplices in the greatest wildlife massacre ever known.

 Canada in a Day – Trish Dolman – Screen Siren